MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/switch-environment.md

 If your HoloLens device is in [kiosk mode](restricted-mode-signout.md), you can switch environments, but not sign out.

-1. While logged into the HoloLens app, select the profile button from the activity menu.
+1. While logged into the HoloLens app, select the profile button from the **Main** menu.

    :::image type="content" source="media/hololens-switch-env.png" alt-text="Screenshot that shows Profile and Switch environment in HoloLens.":::